xemonix0/Cherry-Doom/docs/nughud.md

 ```
 ; Loading a NUGHUD lump with these contents will draw
-; the Status Bar graphic in its traditional position.
+; the status-bar graphic in its traditional position.
 ; It doesn't look right, but it's just an example.

 nughud_patch1_x 0